 So LB and I have some one-on-one time which we've never had before! :)

 He will be 3 soon, and I wanted to come up with a simple plan for doing Preschool at Home with him this year.
+My plan includes planning and organizing preschool themes, preschool activities for learning, and crafts!
 Here's what I've come up with:

 1. Weekly Preschool Theme - I decided to have a different theme each week as we do our activities and crafts.
 There are tons of fun themes (check out THIS huge list!) -- and here are the ones I'm planning to use over the course of the year (**subject to change, of course!**) Click on the Themes we've done so far to see what activities we did, and maybe even a few others we've done in the past with that theme!